Next Enrollment Period: April 1 - 16, 2022

 It is very important that you go to all your classes and attend as many elective classes as possible.
-Not only will this accelerate your learning experience but it will help keep your attendance in check.
+This will accelerate your learning experience.

 Attendance is defined as being present for the regularly scheduled class during the regularly scheduled hours.
 The Philadelphia English Language Institute expects students to attend all scheduled classes.

 Poor attendance (and lateness) hinders students’ ability to assimilate the subject matter and may result in failing grades.
 We monitor attendance closely.
 Students are required to attend at least 75% of the scheduled class time for the program in which they enrolled to meet graduation requirements.

 Teachers record attendance daily.
 Late arrival, late return from breaks, late returns from lunch, and early departure all impact daily attendance and contributes to the attendance figure recorded by the instructor.
 The final attendance figure marked each day is expressed in quarter-hours units.
 Absences of 7 to 15 minutes are all recorded as quarter-hour absences from classes.

 Regular class attendance for all scheduled hours is vital to academic success.
 Tardiness and early departures are recorded for attendance purposes.
 They are strongly discouraged as they can be disruptive to the learning environment, and they affect a student’s attendance record.
 Students with repeated lateness or early departure may be placed on attendance probation.

 A student may request to study additional hours.
 Any student who must make up more than 35% of the hours in any course or month, will be immediately referred to the Program Director for advising in person.
 Because depending upon his/her attendance in other portions of the program, such a student may be at risk of termination for falling below 75% attendance overall (thus requiring more than 15% remedial classes, which is not allowed).
 All such students immediately receive written attendance warning letters.